 New Laws

-Move Over Law: When you see stopped emergency vehicles, towing carrier vehicles or public utility service vehicles with activated red, white, blue, yellow or amber lights in an adjacent lane, you must move over one lane, if you can do so safely.
-If it is not safe or you are traveling on a road that is one lane in each direction, you must slow down.
-Drivers must move over one lane if possible or if not possible slow down.
-Drivers are required to slow to 20mph if the speed limit is under 45 mph and slow to 20 mph under the speed limit if the speed limit is over 45 mph.
+Move Over Law: When you encounter any stationary vehicle on a highway with its hazards flashing, you must move over one lane if you can do so safely.
+If it is not safe or you are traveling on a road that is one lane in each direction, you must slow down to at least 20 mph below the posted speed limit.

 Colorado’s Move Over Law protects law enforcement, fire, maintenance, other emergency personnel and you.